 Certificates issued in conformance with this document contain the OID of the certificate policy, with which parties trusting the certificate can determine the usability and reliability of the certificate for a specific use.
-This document specifies two signature certificate policies:

-1. The signature certificate policy applicable to signature certificates issued to the public, requiring the use of secure signature creation devices.
+This document specifies the signature certificate policy applicable to signature certificates issued to the public, requiring the use of secure signature creation devices.